Paddy Livingston

-Patrick Joseph Livingston (January 14, 1880 – September 19, 1977) was a Major League Baseball catcher who played for seven seasons.
+Patrick Joseph Livingston (January 14, 1880 – September 19, 1977) was an American professional baseball catcher who played in Major League Baseball for seven seasons.
 He played for the Cleveland Blues in 1901, the Cincinnati Reds in 1906, the Philadelphia Athletics from 1909 to 1911, the Cleveland Naps in 1912, and the St. Louis Cardinals in 1917.
 Livingston was the last surviving player of the inaugural year for the American League, 1901.
 At the time of his death, he was the oldest living former major league player.